 Read Reactive Import Profile Data (SRV 4.8.2),

-Subject to Clause 18.22(d), Where LogEntry information (with its MMC meaning) is not available without a noticeable delay from the target SMETS1 ESME:
+Subject to Clause 18.22(d), where LogEntry information (with its MMC meaning) is not available without a noticeable delay from the target SMETS1 ESME:

-During British Summer Time the delay in availability of LogEntries (with its MMC meaning) maybe in excess of 28½ hours; and
+During British Summer Time the delay in availability of LogEntries (with its MMC meaning) for the whole of the UTC day maybe in excess of 28½ hours; and

-Outside of British Summer Time the delay in availability of LogEntries (with its MMC meaning) maybe in excess of 5½ hours
+Outside of British Summer Time the delay in availability of LogEntries (with its MMC meaning) for the whole of the UTC day maybe in excess of 5½ hours

-Subject to Clause 18.22(d), Where a LogEntry with a Timestamp (with their MMC meanings) that is earlier than the DateCommissioned (with its DUIS meanings) of the target SMETS1 ESME cannot be returned, then the S1SP shall, where the Service Request includes such a period, return a SMETS1 Response without any such LogEntry(s).
+Subject to Clause 18.22(d), where a LogEntry with a Timestamp (with their MMC meanings) that is earlier than the DateCommissioned (with its DUIS meanings) of the target SMETS1 ESME cannot be returned, then the S1SP shall, where the Service Request includes such a period, return a SMETS1 Response without any such LogEntry(s).

 The provisions of Clause 18.22(d) apply to this Service Request.